In someone's bad books

 "Ned Brownes villanies which are too many to be described in my Blacke Booke."

-This phrase had become used figuratively by 1785 (i.e. as a form of disfavour, but where no actual book was in evidence) when it was recorded in Grose's Dictionary of the Vulgar Tongue:
+This phrase had become used figuratively by 1785 (that is, as a form of disfavour, but where no actual book was in evidence) when it was recorded in Grose's Dictionary of the Vulgar Tongue:

-"He is down in the black book, i.e. has a stain in his character."
+"He is down in the black book, that is, has a stain in his character."

 'Bad books' arrived on the scene later and is first recorded in Perry's History of the Church of England, 1861: